raneric/ingedata-dev-test/README.md

   - Chat GPT :
     - used as an AI assistant documentation for all libraries that I've used (react, express, sequelize).
     - Helping on creating all fake data as database seeds
-    - These tools helped to generate some standard with their css module and then just refined as need example :
+    - These tools helped to generate some component with their css module and then just refined as need example :
       - The Table component
       - Calendar
   - Codeium (windsurf) :